mattermost/docs/source/about/self-hosted-subscriptions.rst

   * You can upgrade within the Customer Portal, but it's not possible to downgrade.

-3. Confirm the listed number of active users is correct.
+3. Confirm the listed number of activated users is correct.

  * You can increase the number of licensed users, but you can't decrease it.